product-os/landr/README.md

 I know, we said there is zero configuration, but there are some cases where configuration is necessary for example if you need to add analytics tokens, or ignore certain files.

-landr allows configuration via a `landr.conf.js` file in `<project-root>/www/` it must export a config object.
+landr allows configuration via a `landr.conf.js` file the repository root it must export a config object.

 ```js
 // landr.conf.js